1976 Beckemeyer train accident

-The 1976 Beckemeyer train accident occurred on 7 February 1976 and was a collision between a pickup truck and a train in the town of Beckemeyer, Illinois.
+The 1976 Beckemeyer crossing accident occurred on February 7, 1976 and was a collision between a pickup truck and a train in the town of Beckemeyer, Illinois.
 The train crash killed 12 people, including 11 children, and injured three others.
 The disaster was the worst in the history of Clinton County.

 Accident

 On 7 February 1976, a freight train traveling on the Baltimore and Ohio Railroad from Washington, Indiana to East St. Louis, Illinois departed.
 The train was 67 cars long and consisted of 36 empty freight cars, 31 loaded freight cars, and three diesel locomotives.
 The train had three crew members, two in the locomotive and one in the caboose.
 At 6:45 p.m. the freight train was approaching the small town of Beckemeyer, Illinois.